 Center for Emergent Diplomacy

 The Center for Emergent Diplomacy is a social-profit think tank exploring radical problem-solving processes from the frontier of complexity science and practice.
-Through facilitated dialogue we create new strategies for direct actions that lead to a more just and resilient future.
+Through training, facilitation and convening, we create new action strategies that lead to a more just and resilient future.

-Using unique problem solving processes drawn from a synthesis of Native and Western Complexity Science, we convene and facilitate groups of thought leaders and activists from all sectors of society in support of mass collective action to create systemic change.
-With a focus on preparing to live in the unknown future on an altered planet, our projects, workshops, and conferences weave together cutting-edge ideas, goals, and campaigns to create collaborative global impact.
+Using unique problem solving processes drawn from a synthesis of Native and Western Complexity Science, we train emerging community thought leaders and activists from all sectors of society in support of collective action to create systemic change.
+With a focus on preparing to live in the unknown future on an altered planet, our projects, workshops, and conferences weave together cutting-edge solutions and campaigns to create collaborative global impact.